w3c/web-advertising/support_for_advertising_use_cases.md

 Advertisers have very tight control over the budget they spend on the various online marketing channels they run simultaneously.
 They demand the ability to start / stop / increase / decrease the spend on a campaign with low latency.

-This proves to be necessary for ramping-up the campaigns (budgets are increased little by little in order to minimize the risk of any campaign setup error, etc.), peak seasons (strong budget increase during sales periods) or inversely exceptional event management (E.g. shut down all travel campaigns related to a country where a catastrophe just happened), or on a more daily basis, channels and campaigns fine-tuning (increase the budgets for the campaigns best performing and vice versa).
+This proves to be necessary for ramping-up the campaigns (budgets are increased little by little in order to minimize the risk of any campaign setup error, etc.), peak seasons (strong budget increase during sales periods) or inversely exceptional event management (e.g., shut down all travel campaigns related to a country where a catastrophe just happened), or on a more daily basis, channels and campaigns fine-tuning (increase the budgets for the campaigns best performing and vice versa).

 ## Catalog